tebii/tebii.github.io/index.md

 I am not sure why you are here, but you can find my blog and projects that I have done :D
 </p>
 <p style="text-align center;">
-Currently at undergraduate at Nanyang Technological University
+Currently an undergraduate at Nanyang Technological University
 </p>